cwswork/RANM_new/README.md

 If you use this model or code, please cite it as follows:

 Weishan Cai, Wenjun Ma, Lina Wei, and Yuncheng Jiang*.
 Semi-supervised Entity Alignment via Relation-based Adaptive Neighborhood Matching, IEEE Transactions on Knowledge and Data Engineering(TKDE), Early Access Article.
 DOI: 10.1109/TKDE.2022.3222811, 2022.
-(CCF A类期刊)
+(CCF A)